 Both chairs feature clean designs and have a modern feel.
 Both are highly sought after options for high design environments.
 The parts fit together very nicely on both chairs, so you don’t get any awkward wiggling or rattling between parts, like you see on lower quality products.

-The Aeron edged out the Diffrient Smart in this category because the chair feels a bit more solid, featuring more molded aluminum and steel components.
+The Aeron edged out the Diffrient Smart in this category because the chair feels a bit more solid, featuring higher end components.
 The Diffrient Smart is made up of a lot of high quality injection molded plastic, which is better than most chairs out there.
 But it isn’t quite as nice as the Aeron.
 The Aeron also has a more complex mechanism than the technology found on the Diffrient Smart.
 Overall, you are getting a really solid build with either chair, but we feel the Aeron has the advantage here.

 Scope of Users